mpram/vis-insp-fof-hol/Instructions/HoL Visual Inspection Custom.md

 - Classification Types: **Multilabel (Multiple tags per image**
 - Domains: **General Compact**

-8. Now folow the tutorial to add pictures, tag them and train the model. https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/getting-started-build-a-classifier
+8. Now follow the tutorial to add pictures, tag them and train the model. https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/getting-started-build-a-classifier

-9. After the model is created, go to **Performance** tab, select **Export** then click in **Docker File**, a new window will open, select **Linux** version, then download.
+9. After the model is trained, go to **Performance** tab, select **Export** then click in **Docker File**, a new window will open, select **Linux** version, then download.
 This will generate a zip file in your Download folder.
-We will use these files once we set up our Development Environment.
+We will use these files in the Virtual Machine configured in advance as development environment.

 **Note** If you don't see the **Export** option that means you select a different Domain than the General Compact defined above, you will need to re-do the project selecting the right domain.